Dicastery for Evangelization

 The Dicastery for Evangelization is a department (dicastery) of the Roman Curia.
-It was created on 5 June 2022 through the merger of the Pontifical Council for Promoting the New Evangelization and the Congregation for the Evangelization of Peoples, by the apostolic constitution Praedicate evangelium.
+It was created on 5 June 2022 by the apostolic constitution Praedicate evangelium, through the merger of the Pontifical Council for Promoting the New Evangelization and the Congregation for the Evangelization of Peoples.

-The dicastery is described in Praedicate evangelium as "at the service of the work of evangelization so that Christ, the light of the peoples, may be known and witnessed to in word and deed and that His Mystical Body, which is the Church, may be built up.
-The Dicastery is responsible for the fundamental questions of evangelization in the world and for the establishment, accompaniment and support of the new particular Churches, without prejudice to the competence of the Dicastery for the Eastern Churches."
+According to Praedicate evangelium, the dicastery serves the work of evangelization and is responsible for fundamental questions regarding evangelization in the world.
+It is also tasked with the establishment, accompaniment, and support of new particular churches, without prejudice to the competence of the Dicastery for the Eastern Churches.

 Importance

-In Praedicate evangelium, the Dicastery for Evangelization is the first department in the list of departments of the Roman Curia.
-This is interpreted as meaning the Dicastery for Evangelization is made most important of all departments.
-For around the past 500 years, the Dicastery for the Doctrine of the Faith and its equivalents were always the most important department.
-During the press conference presenting the apostolic constitution, Bishop Marco Mellino stated that the order in which the dicasteries appear in Praedicate evangelium had no juridical effect, but that "perhaps" the order of the first three dicasteries did: evangelization (Dicastery for Evangelization) comes before doctrine (Dicastery for the Doctrine of the Faith), and doctrine is closely followed by the Dicastery for the Service of Charity.
+In Praedicate evangelium, the Dicastery for Evangelization is listed first among the departments of the Roman Curia.
+This placement is widely interpreted as indicating its primacy among the dicasteries.
+For the past 500 years, the Dicastery for the Doctrine of the Faith and its equivalents had traditionally held this position.

+During the press conference presenting the apostolic constitution, Bishop Marco Mellino stated that while the order of the dicasteries in Praedicate evangelium has no juridical effect, the sequence of the first three "perhaps" holds significance: evangelization (Dicastery for Evangelization) comes before doctrine (Dicastery for the Doctrine of the Faith), which is closely followed by charity (Dicastery for the Service of Charity).

 Organization

-According to Praedicate evangelium, one section of this dicastery deals with "fundamental questions of evangelization in the world", the other with "first evangelization and the new particular Churches in the territories within its competence".
-The dicastery is presided over directly by the Roman Pontiff who is its prefect.
+The Dicastery for Evangelization was formed through the merger of the Pontifical Council for Promoting the New Evangelization and the Congregation for the Evangelization of Peoples.
+According to Praedicate evangelium, the dicastery is divided into two sections: one dealing with fundamental questions of evangelization in the world, and the other with first evangelization and the establishment of new particular churches within its territorial competence.

+The dicastery is presided over directly by the pope, who serves as its prefect.

 Hierarchy

-The following are the list of the prefects and the pro-prefects for the Dicastery for Evangelization.
-This hierarchy of organization is peculiar to this Dicastery, compared to other dicasteries in the Roman Curia, in that Praedicate evangelium provides for the incumbent pope to serve as its prefect, assisted by two pro-prefects.
+The leadership structure of the Dicastery for Evangelization is unique among the dicasteries of the Roman Curia; Praedicate evangelium stipulates that the incumbent pope serves as its prefect, assisted by two pro-prefects.